-96. This is the factor by which year-on-year changes to allocations are moderated so that, subject to being above the minimum £250,000 threshold and below the £3.895 million cap, no provider has an increase of more than 10 per cent or a decrease of more than 10 per cent compared to their previous year's allocation.
-Note that for 2018-19, there was a one-off adjustment to the yearly moderation factor so that providers could receive up to a 30 per cent increase compared to their previous year's allocation.
-This was done in order to accommodate the overall HEIF budget increase for 2018-19.
-As there is no increase in the budget this year the moderation factor has returned to a maximum 10 per cent year-on-year increase.
+94. This is the factor by which year-on-year changes to allocations are moderated so that, subject to being above the minimum £250,000 threshold and below the £4.285 million cap, no provider has an increase of more than 15 per cent or a decrease of more than 10 per cent compared to their previous year's allocation.